-Fig. \ref{Fig3}a shows the measured second-order cross-correlation function, with a maximum value of $g_{si}^{(2)}(t) \approx 1450\pm50$ observed at $t=0$ and at a fixed pump power of $0.29$ mW, compelling evidence of time-correlated photon pairs at the FDMR.
+Figure \ref{Fig3}a shows the measured second-order cross-correlation function, with a maximum value of $g_{si}^{(2)}(t) \approx 1450\pm50$ observed at $t=0$ and at a fixed pump power of $0.29$ mW, compelling evidence of time-correlated photon pairs at the FDMR.
 At the same power, we compare these results with the second-order autocorrelation functions, $g_{ii}^{(2)}(t)\approx1$ and $g_{ss}^{(2)}(t)\approx1$, for the idler and signal modes, shown in Fig. \ref{Fig3}b.
 This comparative analysis allows us to examine a formal proof of a non-classical light source i.e. the violation of the Cauchy-Schwarz inequality, $\big[g_{si}^{(2)}(0)\big]^2 \leq \big[g_{ss}^{(2)}(0) \cdot g_{ii}^{(2)}(0)\big]$.
 Alternatively, we define and measure the nonclassicality parameter

 for which $\Gamma>1 $ indicates a nonclassical source.
-Fig. \ref{Fig3}c illustrates measurements of the parameter $\Gamma$ as a function of the pump power and includes a comparison with the photons generated from the edge state when the FDMR mode is absent.
+Figure \ref{Fig3}c illustrates measurements of the parameter $\Gamma$ as a function of the pump power and includes a comparison with the photons generated from the edge state when the FDMR mode is absent.
 The plot shows the violation of the Cauchy-Schwarz inequality ($\Gamma>1$), indicating a profound enhancement of nonclassical properties in the emitted photons due to the presence of the FDMR and its coupling to the edge state, which effectively increases the cross-correlation.
-The experimental result is in good agreement with the theoretical model we developed in the Supplemental Materials except at high powers region where the nonlinear effects, such as two-photon absorption (TPA) and pump noise change the single and coincidence count rates.
+At low powers, the experimental result is in good agreement with the theoretical model we developed in the Supplementary Information.
+However, at higher powers, the theory model deviates from the experimental data mainly due to the appearance of nonlinear effects, such as two-photon absorption (TPA) \cite{guo2018generation}, thermo-optic effects \cite{zimmerling2022broadband}, and thermal instability in the FDMR, which change the single and coincidence count rates.
 We note that the small size of our chip limits the edge state's ability to generate significant photon pairs while propagating at the shorter arm of the sample.
-Hence, unlike Ref. \cite{Mittal2018} the measured emission from the edge state is primarily composed of pump leakage and lacks considerable nonclassical properties i.e. $\Delta\approx 1$.
+Hence, unlike Ref. \cite{Mittal2018} the measured emission from the edge state is primarily composed of pump leakage and lacks considerable nonclassical properties i.e. $\Gamma\approx 1$.